Flat Fee Landlord

 Each jurisdiction in the DC metro area has specific requirements:

 • Virginia: VRLTA governs notices, deposits, habitability, and eviction.
 A 5-day notice served incorrectly starts the whole process over.
+Security deposits must be held in a separate account and returned with an itemized list within 45 days.

 • Maryland: OLTA oversight, county registration requirements, and lead paint compliance that goes beyond federal requirements.
+Each county has its own registration process with different fees and inspection requirements.

 Documentation That Protects You